Concussions in sport: Alpine skiing

 Ten low-quality studies in a review suggested the beneficial effects of lessons for beginners, mainly composed of children and young adults.
 Numerous studies have also suggested that while helmets can be of great use in reducing the risk and severity of head injury, they have little effect on the incidence of concussions.
 Sensation seeking and risk-taking behavior appear to be two domains that need to be addressed in order to optimize prevention efforts for traumatic brain injury in this sport.

 Horse riding

 A review found one multi-agency collaboration in publicising the risks of head injury effective in raising awareness and increasing sales of horse-riding helmets.

 American football

 A review concluded that the use of face protectors is effective in decreasing facial injuries.
 Moreover, it was concluded that mouth guards lead to less oral and head injuries.
 Conflicting evidence was found for the use of knee braces.

 Bicycling

 One approach to reduction of head injuries in bicycling involves developing and improving helmets in order to protect bicyclists in the event of an accident that results in a blow to the head.
+Other important prevention strategies include having proper supervision while riding and reducing ride speed.
+If it is a race setting, a prevention strategy is to limit the number of participants in the race to avoid any potential collisions.